justxuewei/aria2-docker/README.md

 # Aria2 Docker

-There is masses of docker image of Aria2 with add-on components, which makes more difficults to run it.
+There is masses of docker image of Aria2 with add-on components, which makes more difficults to deploy it.
 Besides, Aria2 provides a powerful RPC to help you connect it in the remote way by some clients(e.g. Aria2NG).
 This docker image is for a pure Aira2 docker image without any other web-ui or file system, which allows you to build your own aria2 ecology freely.
+Please visit [Docker Hub](https://cloud.docker.com/repository/docker/xavierniu/aria2) if you wanna deploy in your machine.

 **Environment Variables**